OpenNHM/AvaFrame/docs/moduleAna5Utils.rst

 Output
 ~~~~~~

-A mass averaged path and corresponding split point are produced for each com1DFA simulation.
+A mass-averaged path and corresponding split point are produced for each com1DFA simulation.
 These are saved as
 shapefiles to ``avalancheDir/Outputs/ana5Utils/DFAPath``, in addition to a plot showing how the path was generated (see
 example figure below).